kcrary/istari/docs/lib/bar.md

 also be used through the `unroll` tactic.

-The partial type `bar A` provides an `A` now, or sometime later:
+The simulated partial type `bar A` provides an `A` now, or sometime later:

     bar : intersect (i : level) .
 U i -> U i
         = fn a . rec t . a % future t

     bar_unroll : forall (i : level) (a : U i) . bar a = (a % future (bar a)) : type

-The partial type acts as a monad.
+The type acts as a monad.
 Its unit is `now`:

     now : intersect (i : level) (a : U i) . a -> bar a
         = fn x . inl x